These are the new features, enhancements, resolved issues, and deprecations in this version of PE.

 Value report

 A new Value report page in the Admin section of the console estimates the amount of time reclaimed by using PE automation.
 The report is configurable based on your environment.
-See Access the value report for more information.
+See Value report for more information.

 Enhancements